ekunazanu/ekunazanu.foo/content/lab/procedural-music.md

 <input id="amplitudeSliderWaveTwoB" type="range"><br>
 <button id="playButtonWaveTwo">Play sound</button>

-{% tangent(summary="Sound distortion", open=true) %}
+{% tangent(summary="Sound distortion", open=false) %}
-If the sum of the amplitudes exceeds the maximum amplitude, the sounds may become distorted.
+If the sum of the amplitudes exceeds some maximum amplitude, the sounds may become distorted.
 The addition of the sound waves produces an amplitude that is greater than the maximum value, and gets [clipped](https://en.wikipedia.org/wiki/Clipping_(signal_processing)#/media/File:Clipping.svg).
 This creates a square like wave instead of a sine wave, producing a [distinct buzz sound](https://aatishb.com/synthesine/examples/square/index.html).
 {% end %}

-Try changing the frequency of the second sound (wave) to <a id="switchFrequencyDouble" style="cursor: pointer;">twice</a> of the other.
+The addition of the two 'simple' sounds, can make it sound relatively more complex and textured.
+But something even more interesting happens if the frequency of the sounds are in some specific ratio.
+Try changing the frequency of the second sound to <a id="switchFrequencyDouble" style="cursor: pointer;">twice</a> that of the other.
 Now try it again with <a id="switchFrequencyOneHalf" style="cursor: pointer;">one and a half times</a> the other one.
 Try it using other frequencies too, and notice when they sound pleasant.
 When the frequency of the two sounds are in simple ratios, they sound harmonious.

 Music theory is based around these ratios, or [intervals](https://en.wikipedia.org/wiki/Interval_(music)).
-A frequency ratio of 2:1 is called a perfect octave.
-A ratio of 3:2 is a perfect fifth, 4:3 is a perfect fourth, and 5:4 is a major third.
-The smallest of the intervals is called a minor second or semitone, having a ratio of 16:15.
+A frequency ratio of <a id="switchFrequency21" style="cursor: pointer;">2:1</a> is called a perfect octave.
+A ratio of <a id="switchFrequency32" style="cursor: pointer;">3:2</a> is a perfect fifth, <a id="switchFrequency43" style="cursor: pointer;">4:3</a> is a perfect fourth, and <a id="switchFrequency54" style="cursor: pointer;">5:4</a> is a major third.
+The smallest of the intervals is called a minor second or semitone, having a ratio of <a id="switchFrequency1615" style="cursor: pointer;">16:15</a>.
 The minor second, along with the [tritone](https://en.wikipedia.org/wiki/Tritone) and other intervals sound [dissonant](https://en.wikipedia.org/wiki/Consonance_and_dissonance) since they do not have simple frequency ratios, but are still useful for creating [tension](https://en.wikipedia.org/wiki/Tension_(music)).

 <canvas id="canvasIntervalRatioWaves"></canvas>
 <canvas id="canvasJustIntonation"></canvas>

 This simple integer ratio interval system is the [just intonation](https://en.wikipedia.org/wiki/Just_intonation) tuning system.
 But because of the way the intervals are defined, it is [mathematically impossible](https://www.youtube.com/watch?v=1Hqm0dYKUx4) to have consistent interval ratios between any two sounds.
-Instead, the [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) (equally spaced intervals) system is used to minimize the *overall* deviations in intonation.
+So, while the root note will be in tune with other intervals, the other intervals will not be in tune with others.

 <canvas id="canvasJustIntonationAlt"></canvas>

+As a partial solution, the [equal temperament](https://en.wikipedia.org/wiki/Equal_temperament) system is used to minimize the *overall* deviations in intonation.
+In this system, the ratio between any two successive notes is the twelfth root of two, and is consistent across all intervals.

 <canvas id="canvasEqualTemperament"></canvas>

+This makes it so that all intervals are ever so slightly out of tune with the other intervals.
+But it is better than the just intonation system where few intervals are perfectly in tune with some of the intervals, but while also being *very* out of tune with some of the others.

+But both of the interval systems describe the same phenomena — sounds with frequencies that are a simple ratio multiple (or close to it) of some other sound, sound pleasant.
+While those that are not, do not necessarily sound as soothing.

 ### Scales

-Instead of using frequencies and interval ratios to describe pitches, music theory has twelve letters or [notes](https://en.wikipedia.org/wiki/Musical_note) — A, A#, B, C, C#, D, D#, E, F, F#, G, G# — to describe the pitch of a sound.
-Usually, the A note describes a pitch with a frequency of [440Hz](https://en.wikipedia.org/wiki/A440_(pitch_standard)).
-The other notes denote a frequency that are interval multiples of the base note.
+Based around these interval ratios, music theory has standardized frequencies as well as standardized notation to represent these interval structures.
+There are twelve letters or [notes](https://en.wikipedia.org/wiki/Musical_note) in music theory — A, A#, B, C, C#, D, D#, E, F, F#, G, G# — to describe the pitch of sounds.
+Typically, the A note describes a pitch with a frequency of [440Hz](https://en.wikipedia.org/wiki/A440_(pitch_standard)), and the other notes denote a frequency that are interval multiples of the base note.

 <canvas id="canvasNotesOneOctave"></canvas>

 {% tangent(summary="Sharps and Flats", open=false) %}
 [Sharps](https://en.wikipedia.org/wiki/Accidental_(music)) (denoted using a #) can also be alternatively be written as flats (denoted with a ♭).
 Sharps indicate the sharper (higher) pitch variant of a note while flats indicate the flatter (lower) pitch variant of a note.
 For example, C# and D♭ is the same note.
 Certain notes do not have a sharp or flat variant; the naming convention is purely arbitrary.
 So all the notes can also be rewritten as: A, B♭, B, C, D♭, D, E♭, E, F, G♭, G, A♭.
-Using seven letters to describe twelve notes has to do with the [origins of music theory](https://www.reddit.com/r/musictheory/wiki/faq/history/alphabet/) itself and [western music](https://www.reddit.com/r/musictheory/wiki/faq/history/whytwelve/).
+Using seven letters to describe twelve notes has to do with the [origins of music theory](https://www.reddit.com/r/musictheory/wiki/faq/history/alphabet/) and [western music](https://www.reddit.com/r/musictheory/wiki/faq/history/whytwelve/).
 {% end %}

-The twelve notes are used to describe pitches up to one [octave](https://en.wikipedia.org/wiki/Octave) high.
+The mentioned twelve notes are used to describe pitches up to one [octave](https://en.wikipedia.org/wiki/Octave) high.
 To describe pitches that are beyond this range, the same notes are used — with numbers to differentiate them.
 A note with one number greater indicates a pitch that is an octave higher than the same note with one number lower.
 Generally, A4 has a pitch of 440Hz, so A5 is 880Hz and A3 is 220Hz.
 Other notes follow a similar convention.

 <canvas id="canvasNotesAllOctaves"></canvas>

 {% tangent(summary="Similarity across octaves", open=false) %}
 Due to the note nomenclature, the names of notes will repeat after every twelve notes.
 This is intentional.
 Because of the equal temperament interval structure, notes double in frequency after every twelve notes, or an octave.
-Notes with frequencies that are binary multiples (half, double, quarter, etc) of itself will sound similar to each other.
+Notes with frequencies that are binary multiples (half, double, quarter, etc) of itself sound similar to each other.
 So all the notes in an octave sound similar to the respective notes in higher and lower octaves.
 For example, A4 (440Hz) will sound similar to A5 (880Hz), A3 (220Hz), A2 (110Hz) and so on.
 Similarly, all other notes will sound similar to their respective notes in higher and lower octaves.
 {% end %}

+The twelve notes exist as a standard way to represent frequencies, but the 'feel' of the sound still comes from the interval structure of the sounds.
+By only selecting sounds with consonant interval ratios — perfect fifths, perfect fourths, major thirds, etc — music can be created that sound relatively harmonious.
+Similarly, by selecting notes with dissonant interval ratios, disharmony and tension can be created.

-From the twelve notes of an octave, a subset can be selected to get a [scale](https://en.wikipedia.org/wiki/Scale_(music)).
-Scales are defined by intervals and a note — by selecting a certain subset of intervals, a distinct 'mood' for the sounds can be established.
-Music in [major scales](https://en.wikipedia.org/wiki/Major_scale) generally sound upbeat, while music in [minor scales](https://en.wikipedia.org/wiki/Minor_scale) can sound melancholic.
-The [pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale) has an interval structure with five notes and is common in rock music.
+Again, this is described in music theory using the previously mentioned twelve notes.
+From the twelve notes of an octave, a subset can be selected to get a [scale](https://en.wikipedia.org/wiki/Scale_(music)) — based on their interval structure, and a root note.
+For example, [major scales](https://en.wikipedia.org/wiki/Major_scale) use consonant intervals and generally sound relatively upbeat, while music in [minor scales](https://en.wikipedia.org/wiki/Minor_scale) can sound more melancholic.
+The [pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale) has a five-note interval structure with the major pentatonic scale sounding energetic — and is common in rock music.

 <canvas id="canvasScales"></canvas>
 <select id="selectScaleNote"></select><select id="selectScaleInterval"></select><button id="playScaleButton">Play notes</button>

-{% tangent(summary="Interval structure harmony", open=true) %}
-The interval structure of a scale defines its 'vibe'.
-A scale with dissonant intervals can sound jarring and tense, while a scale with a consonant intervals can sound upbeat and bright.
-{% end %}
+Using notes from a scale can bring more structure to a piece, compared to using random pitches.
+However, it does not mean that any of these notes when played together will sound pleasant.
+While the notes can sound pleasant when they are played [separately](https://en.wikipedia.org/wiki/Melody) (and with some structured rhythm), it will probably not sound as pleasant if all the notes are played together at the [same time](https://en.wikipedia.org/wiki/Harmony).

+However, there are ways to make it sound pleasant, even if the notes are played together in unison.
+A little earlier in this post, two intervals were played together, and when their frequencies were in the right ratios, it sounded harmonious.
+In a similar manner, instead of playing all or random intervals at once, only two, three, or four specific sound intervals can be played together to avoid a cacophony of multiple random notes.

-When two notes are played separately in succession, it is called a [melodic interval](https://en.wikipedia.org/wiki/Melody).
-When the two notes are played in unison, it is called a [harmonic interval](https://en.wikipedia.org/wiki/Harmony).
-And when three or more notes are played simultaneously, it is called a [chord](https://en.wikipedia.org/wiki/Chord_(music)).
-Except [power chords](https://en.wikipedia.org/wiki/Power_chord) (which consist of two notes) are also chords, and [arpeggios](https://en.wikipedia.org/wiki/Arpeggio) (notes played separately in succession) can be chords too, so the definition is somewhat loose.
-Typically, chords are triads — consisting of a root note, a third, and a fifth.
-The names of chords again depend on the intervals of its constituent notes.
+This simultaneous playing of a limited number of specific intervals again has a name in music theory — it is called a [chord](https://en.wikipedia.org/wiki/Chord_(music)).
+Usually chords consist of three intervals, but can also include only two, or sometimes more than three intervals (notes).
+The definition is quite loose, but generally chords are triads — consisting of a root note, a third, and a fifth.
+The names of chords again depend on intervals and root notes.

 <canvas id="canvasChords"></canvas>
 <select id="selectChordNote"></select><select id="selectChordInterval"></select><button id="playChordButton">Play chord</button>

 Chords can add more depth and texture to sounds than single-pitch notes.
-The scale, as well the progression of chords can be selectively chosen to create sounds for evoking a specific mood.
+Progression of chords can also be selectively chosen to evoke specific emotions.

-However, the amplitude, just like the pitch, can also be altered to change the character of a sound.
+Similar to how altering the pitch can create sounds with a specific feel, the amplitude can also be altered to change the character of a sound.
 Gradually increasing the amplitude of a sound can create drama and tension.
-Similarly sounds with gradually decreasing volume can be used to resolve tension.
+In a similar manner, sounds with a gradually decreasing volume can be used to resolve tension.
 The variation in loudness of sounds is called [dynamics](https://en.wikipedia.org/wiki/Dynamics_(music)).

 <canvas id="canvasDynamics"></canvas>
 <button id="playDynamicsButton">Increase amplitude</button>